Near-Field Signal Processing: Unleashing the Power of Proximity: Introduction

 The intent of this article is to encapsulate the \textit{recent} advancements in NF signal processing techniques.
-Notably, there is a distinct absence of surveys encapsulating signal processing strategies for the NF and acquainting with the nuances and challenges of this burgeoning field.
-Lately, literature on NF signal processing involves short/extensive surveys~\cite{nf_comm_survey_short1_Cui2022Sep,nf_comm_survey3_Liu2023Aug,survey_XL_MIMO_Wang2024Jan} mainly on wireless communications while there is a substantial gap for an overview of NF signal processing techniques in radar, acoustics, ultrasound, and optics (Fig.~\ref{fig_diag}).
-This article aims to present a synopsis of the state-of-the-art signal processing techniques in the NF with a focus on array processing and its contemporary applications.
+Notably, there is a distinct absence of surveys encapsulating signal processing strategies for the NF and acquainting with the nuances and challenges of this burgeoning field. {Near-field signal processing becomes relevant when the signal wavefront is spherical rather than planar, determined by the array aperture and wavelength.
+While the near-field concept remains fundamentally consistent across applications, the specific signal processing algorithms vary significantly depending on the task.
+For instance, just as near-field sensing and communications differ due to their unique requirements, similar variations exist between near-field acoustics, optics, and communications.

+For example, in near-field acoustic source localization and beamforming, mode strengths depend on the source range, which is unknown \textit{a priori}.
+As a result, the conventional direct path dominance (DPD) test is conducted only in the time domain, unlike in the far-field case, where it spans both time and frequency.
+This constraint increases the number of frames required for near-field DPD when only time-domain data is available \cite{anderson2015spatial}.
+Furthermore, applying frequency smoothing in the near-field necessitates range-dependent normalization \cite{varanasi2019near}.
+Unlike far-field propagation, where source distance has little impact, near-field propagation exhibits significant energy variations at different observation points due to the changing distance from the source.
+Additionally, mode strengths are highly sensitive to noise and reverberation, which can degrade source localization performance and often require data-driven or learning-based methods for mitigation \cite{nadiri2014localization}.

+In near-field optics, common tasks include imaging and phase retrieval.
+Near-field imaging, which captures diffraction patterns using coherent light and a diffractive optical element, requires sensing matrices that combine Fourier and distance-dependent components, in contrast to the far-field scenario that uses only the Fourier matrix \cite{optics_phaseRetrival_KVM_Pinilla2023Feb}.
+NF imaging in ultrasound is also common and used for specialized objects such as heterogeneous fluid excited by spherical waves.
+Fig.~\ref{fig_diag} illustrates NF signal processing across various domains. }